 REST API Monitor - FAQS

-1. What to do when Basic Authentication fails in REST API monitor?
+1. What should I do when Basic Authentication fails in the REST API monitor?

-When Basic Authentication fails in the REST API monitor, follow the below steps to troubleshoot the error.
+If Basic Authentication fails in the REST API monitor, follow the steps below to troubleshoot and validate the issue:

-1. Ensure the credentials provided in Applications Manager (Username and Password) are correct.
+1. Ensure that the username and password provided in Applications Manager are correct.

-2. Try manually sending the username and password in the Authorization request header by following the below steps to verify the credentials.
+2. Try manually sending the username and password in the request header to verify the credentials:

-3. After adding the credentials to the Custom HTTP(S) Headers, Perform Test Credential again to verify that the credentials pass successfully.
+3. Perform Test Credential again to verify that the credentials pass successfully.

 Notes

-2. How to configure User-Agent of the browser in REST API monitor?
+2. How do I configure a browser User-Agent in the REST API monitor?

-3. After providing User-Agent.
-Perform Test Credential and verify the response.
+4. Click on Test Credential to verify the response.

-3. How to configure appropriate Content-Type in the request header?
+3. How to configure the appropriate Content-Type in the request header?

-1. Select the Content-Type header value based on the payload type mentioned below.
+1. Select the appropriate Content-Type based on your payload format:

-3. After providing Content-Type, Perform Test Credential and verify the response.
+3. Perform Test Credential to verify the response.

 New to ADSelfService Plus?